Louisiana Creole people: Ethnic blend and race

 Under the French and Spanish rulers, Louisiana developed a three-tiered society, similar to that of Saint-Domingue (Haiti), Cuba, Brazil, Saint Lucia, Martinique, Guadeloupe and other Latin colonies.
 This three-tiered society of multi-racial Creoles of European, African and Native American descent included an elite group of large landowners (grands habitants); a prosperous, educated urban group (bourgeoisie); and the far larger class of indentured servants (engagés), African slaves and Creole peasants (petits habitants).

 The status of Creoles of color (Gens de Couleur Libres) was one they guarded carefully.
 The American Union treated Creoles as a unique people due to the Louisiana Purchase Treaty of April 30, 1803.
 By law, Creoles of Color enjoyed most of the same rights and privileges as whites.
 They could and often did challenge the law in court and won cases against whites.
 They were property owners and created schools for their children.

 Race did not play as central a role as it does in Anglo-American culture: oftentimes, race was not a concern, but instead, family standing and wealth were key distinguishing factors in New Orleans and beyond.
 The Creole civil rights activist Rodolphe Desdunes explained the difference between Creoles and Anglo-Americans, concerning the widespread belief in racialism by the latter, as follows:

 The groups (Latin and Anglo New Orleanians) had "two different schools of politics [and differed] radically ... in aspiration and method.
 One hopes [Latins], and the other doubts [Anglos].
 Thus we often perceive that one makes every effort to acquire merits, the other to gain advantages.
 One aspires to equality, the other to identity.
 One will forget that he is a Negro to think that he is a man; the other will forget that he is a man to think that he is a Negro."

-After the United States acquired the area in the Louisiana Purchase, mixed-race Creoles of color resisted American attempts to impose their binary racial culture.
-In the American South, slavery provided a racialized lens through which people with any African descent were considered lower in status than whites, effectively erasing the long-established triracial distinction in Louisiana between whites, blacks, and Creoles of color.
+After the United States acquired the area in the Louisiana Purchase, Creoles resisted American attempts to impose their binary racial culture.
+In other American states, slavery had been a racialized lens through which people with any African descent were considered lower in status than whites; the American binary lens stood contrary to the distinct tri-partite society of Louisiana, including white, black, and multi-racial people.

-There was also a sizable German Creole group of full German descent, which centered on the parishes of St. Charles and St. John the Baptist.
-(It is for these settlers that the Côte des Allemands, "The German Coast," is named.)
-Over time, many of these groups assimilated into the dominant francophone Creole culture, often adopting the French language and customs.